sibirbil/LESS-MPI/README.md

 ## Example

-The folder __example__ includes a script for a simple example.
-You can run this script for threads by typing
+The folder __example__ includes a script for testing.
+You can run this script for two threads by typing

 `mpirun -n 2 python3 less-mpi-example.py`

 Note that this example requires the package `pandas`.

 ## Citation

 Our software can be cited as:
 ````
   @misc{LESS,